monikastrah/431-2020/labs/lab03/README.md

 ## After the Lab

-- The Answer Sketch will be posted before class on 2020-09-22 in R Markdown and PDF.
+- The Answer Sketch is now available [in R Markdown and in PDF](https://github.com/THOMASELOVE/431-2020/tree/master/labs/lab03/sketch).